 History, tourist information, and nearby accommodation

 Kettlethorpe is most widely known for its association with Katherine Swynford, mistress, and later wife, of John of Gaunt.
-Swynford married Sir Hugh Swynford, holder of the manor here.
+Swynford married Sir Hugh Swynford, holder of Kettlethorpe manor.
 Of that original manor only the gatehouse arch remains.
 Though on private land, it can be viewed clearly from the churchyard.

-It is popular belief that Goeffrey Chaucer's wife was Ketherine's sister, so it is possible that Chaucer himself visited Kettlethorpe and worshiped in the church.
-We do not know how many years Katherine lived at Swynford.
+It is a popular belief that Geoffrey Chaucer's wife was Katherine Swynford's sister, so it is possible that Chaucer himself visited Kettlethorpe and worshipped in the church.
+We do not know how many years Katherine lived at Kettlethorpe.
 She left following Sir Hugh's death in 1371, but she continued adding to the manor estate after that time.
 Katherine Swynford is buried in Lincoln Cathedral.

 In the churchyard stands a medieval cross.

 Address: Kettlethorpe, Lincolnshire, England, LN1 2LE

 Location: In the centre of the village, beside Kettlethorpe Hall.
 Accessed from the A156 just west of Saxilby.
 Free parking.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods: